Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

     :scale: 50 %

 After connecting a Textable widget as an input, the user can start using the parathon widget.
+There is a problem with the input because the Parathon widget, in its current state, requires a Segment widget as input after the text field widget.
+Indeed, if you only connect a text field widget, for example, to the Parathon widget, it doesn't work.

 The minimal window, presents the **Dictionaries** section, in which the user can select one or more dictionaries found in json files.
 These dictionaries are composed of regex lists.